Consortium

 Lund University (Project leader WP 2)

-Dr. Maria Fuentes is a Professor and a Senior lecturer at the Department of Service Studies at Lund University.
-Her research focuses on consumer practices related to food, risk and retail.
-She is currently involved in a project funded by FORMAS, examining alternative food markets: promoting new modes of food provisioning and consumption.
+Maria Fuentes is a Senior lecturer and Associate Professor at the Department of Service Studies at Lund University.
+Her research focuses on consumer practices related to food, risk and retail, as well as surplus food, alternative proteins and local food systems.

 The University of Tokyo (Project leader WP 3)